 The PSOAS muscle (pronounced SO-as), also known as “The Muscle of the Soul” lies deep within our core.
 This muscle is often overlooked and often confused for just tight hips.
 According to Yoga International, this “deep-seated core muscle connecting the lumbar vertebrae to the femur” is part of your hip flexors, along each side of the spine.
 The psoas can become tight when overstressed with emotions or from sitting at a desk all day.
 This can lead to a shortened psoas muscle which then triggers fear and anxiety, so the cycle begins.

-In yoga we often work on breathwork, mediation, and poses to help us stay emotionally and physically balanced.
+In yoga, we often work on breathwork, meditation, and poses to help us stay emotionally and physically balanced.
 Other times yoga can be more focused as a holistic approach, learning to slow things down and work on the isolated muscle at large.
 When a muscle is in need of rest or healing, it’s time to take a break from overstretching and a regular exercise routine.
 Instead, it’s time to rest and repair, which we can achieve through gentle breathwork and practicing a restorative yoga pose for 10-15 minutes (focusing on your psoas muscle).

 Constructive Rest Pose or CRP